President Obama urges civility in public discourse.

 That whole class warfare thing.

-I mean that's nothing but civility on display.
+I mean, that's nothing but civility on display.

 When I think of the counterculture movement of the 60s, I think civility.

-We don't need lectures from uncivil leftists about civility, much less Obama bitter clingers and all the other incendiary things he's had to say, both as a candidate and as president.
+We don't need lectures from uncivil leftists about civility, much less Obama, bitter clingers, and all the other incendiary things he's had to say, both as a candidate and as president.

 In fact, ladies and gentlemen, isn't one of your complaints is that Republicans are too docile?

-Is it one of your complaints that Republicans just sit there and take it?
+Isn't one of your complaints that Republicans just sit there and take it?

 That the left is always on the march, always accusing, always throwing bombs, and the Republicans just sit there and take it.

-Isn't the fact of the matter is the Republicans are civil as the left defines it?
+Isn't the fact of the matter is the Republicans are civil as the left defines it.

 They don't say anything.